webaverse/docs/docs/index.md

 - [~~Supercraft~~](index.md)
 - [~~Anyland~~](index.md)

-In addition to support traditional 3D models, Webaverse can also package and use WebXR sites written in Three, Babylon, or any other WebXR compatible javascript framework.
-For more information on creating an XRPK from an existing WebXR site, see the [`Create Your First XR Package`](creating-an-xrpk.md) guide to get started.
+In addition to supporting traditional 3D models, Webaverse can also package WebXR sites written in Three, Babylon, or any other WebXR compatible JavaScript framework!
+For more information on packaging an aug from an existing WebXR site, see the [`Create Your First Aug`](creating-an-aug.md) guide to get started.

 ## 🦸 Developers